sriharis123/ECE4180DP_CatBot/README.md

 You might have to install libraries such as raspicam and GTK+-3.0.
 You can find raspicam here: https://sourceforge.net/projects/raspicam/files/.
 Follow the instructions in the readme to install from source.
 For gtk+-3.0, install by running `sudo apt-get install libgtk-3-dev`

+General code documentation can be found in CatBot/Catbot_GTK_app.cpp and mbed/main.cpp.

 ### Parts List

 * Mbed - LPC1768